 According to Lenzing AG, Tencel has incredible absorption characteristics and is 50% more absorbent than cotton.
-Because they’re more breathable and less susceptible to odorous bacteria growth, lyocell fabrics are perfect for a sweaty gym or bikram yoga session, making them ideal for activewear.
+Because they’re more breathable and less susceptible to odorous bacteria growth, these fabrics are perfect for a sweaty gym or bikram yoga session, making them ideal for activewear.

-Find more sustainably produced clothing and fabric with the Good On You app!
+Discover more ethical fashion in the Good On You app!

 How does Tencel impact the environment?

 Although it is mixed with conventional dyes, which can be harmful to the environment, lyocell requires a lot less dye than cotton.
-Lenzing AG was presented with a European Award for the Environment from the European Union for developing this process.
+Lenzing AG was presented with a European Award for the Environment from the European Union for developing this process, called REFIBRA™ technology.

-The main concern with lyocell fabric is the use of energy during the production process.
+The main concern with Tencel fabric is the use of energy during the production process.
 This is something that Lenzing AG have acknowledged and are working to address by increasing their use of renewable energy sources.

 A great option for active bodies

-Lyocell is a great alternative to synthetic activewear.
+Tencel is a great alternative to synthetic activewear.
 It’s breathable, absorbs moisture and is soft on the skin.
 While it is pricier than your average workout tank top, something we always try to prioritise at Good On You is quality over quantity.
 If exercising is part of your daily routine, it’s worth investing in quality and durable garments that are good for your skin, such as those made from Tencel.
 If you look good, feel good and do good for the environment, nothing can stop you from achieving your personal best!